-New this year to their lineup of lenses is an update of the classic Tamron 90mm macro.
-The official title is the SP 90mm f/2.8 Di Macro 1:1 VC USD.
+The official title of this lens is the Tamron SP 90mm f/2.8 Di Macro 1:1 VC USD.
 Let’s break down that name a little to see the goodies this lens encompasses.

 SP is Tamron’s line of high-end lenses and it carries a price tag of $650 currently on Amazon.
 With an aperture of f/2.8, the lens has solid speed in low light and great separation between subjects.
 Macro 1:1 means you can achieve a life-size capture of your subject on your camera’s sensor.
 VC stands for Vibration Compensation and USD is for Ultra Silent Drive, which is a quieter form of automatic focusing.

 The lens comes in mounts for Canon, Nikon, and Sony, although the Sony mount does not include the VC feature as the Sony cameras that would fit this lens have their own VC built into the bodies.

 NOTE: All sample images in this article are presented with a minimal amount of correction to show nearly out-of-camera examples.

 When I am asked by students about buying new lenses, I tell them to go to a brick-and-mortar store and lay their hands on the new equipment.
 While not always 100% true, you can tell a lot about DSLR equipment by handling it and lenses fit the bill as well.

 In the case of the Tamron 90mm, it feels solid, and that’s hard to fake in the world of optics.
 The heavier a lens is, the more glass has been used, and in this case, it is Tamron’s Extra Low Dispersion Glass.
 The effect is sharper images as compared to lenses made with a lot of acrylic elements.
 This brings the price up a little, but I believe Tamron has done a good job of balancing the two.